rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

-> **NOTE**: While I was creating this environment, in the Ansible controller, _Linux System Roles_ was installed using Fedora packages, the other collections were installed using [Ansible Galaxy], and _an unmerged development branch of ansible-freeipa_ was used (the available package or the Galaxy collection should work).
+> **NOTE**: While I was creating this environment, in the Ansible controller, _Linux System Roles_ was installed using Fedora packages, the other collections were installed using [Ansible Galaxy], and the _master_ branch of ansible-freeipa_ was used (either the Ansible Galaxy or the RPM packages should work).
 I didn't care to fix the playbooks so that they were readily usable in every situation.
-You may need to adapt the playbooks for your own use (i.e. use FCQN for roles/modules/actions).
+You may need to adapt the playbooks for your own use (i.e. use fully qualified collection names - FQCN - for roles/modules/actions).

 ## Installing and configuring the Windows AD server